Gillbridge Police Station To Close?

 In Sunderland now, we have a situation where the main fire station may close together with the main police station.
 That’s two of the emergency services down to the bare bones.
 What next – the ambulance service?

 The cuts are indeed well and truly making a negative impact on Wearside’s residents.
-Indeed, now we understand that Grindon walk-in health centre is cutting its hours from 24 per day to 12.
+Now we understand that the Grindon walk-in health centre is cutting its hours from 24 per day to 12.

 To Sum Up

 Finally, our thought are that Police services will suffer should Gillbridge Police Station close.
 But not only that, all emergency services will suffer too with these cuts.
-You can comment here and also start a thread in the Sunderland Forum proper.
+You can comment here at Wearside Online using the comments section below.